dotnet/csharplang/proposals/dictionary-expressions.md

 The elements of a collection expression are evaluated in order, left to right.
 Each element is evaluated exactly once, and any further references to the elements refer to the results of this initial evaluation.

-If the collection expression includes a `comparer: expression`, that `expression` will be evaluated before the subsequence elements are evaluated.
-If present:

 1. If using a constructor to instantiate the value, the constructor must take a single parameter whose type is convertible to `IEqualityComparer<TKey>`.
 The `comparer:` expression will be converted to this type.
 2. If using a `create method`, the method must have a parameter whose type is convertible to `IEqualityComparer<TKey>` as one of its parameters.
 The `comparer:` expression will be converted to this type.